 How to Apply Schengen Visa in Pakistan?

-The Schengen Area countries are: Germany, Austria, France, Italy, The Netherlands, Latvia, Lithuania, Estonia, Hungry, Czech Republic, Slovenia, Slovakia, Switzerland, Denmark, Iceland, Norway, Finland, Poland, Sweden, Liechtenstein, Luxembourg, Belgium, Portugal, Spain, Greece & Malta.
+The Schengen Area countries are Germany, Austria, France, Italy, The Netherlands, Latvia, Lithuania, Estonia, Hungry, Czech Republic, Slovenia, Slovakia, Switzerland, Denmark, Iceland, Norway, Finland, Poland, Sweden, Liechtenstein, Luxembourg, Belgium, Portugal, Spain, Greece & Malta.

 But this is not a strict law, you can enter any Schengen country with a valid Schengen visa and can exit from another Schengen country.
-However, for future visa applications, it’s good to use your schengen visa to enter the country which you mentioned in your application and you can exit from any other country. that’s not an issue at all.
+However, for future visa applications, it’s good to use your Schengen visa to enter the country which you mentioned in your application and you can exit from any other country. that’s not an issue at all.

 Required Documents for Schengen visa in Pakistan

-I’ll share with you the exact list of documents that I attached with my third Schengen visa application and the reason for the purpose of my visit. these are general requirements for a Schengen visa, but some embassies have slightly different process such as Italy asks for one original set of documents and one copy of the entire document list. but Netherlands don’t require a copy of the entire application.
+I’ll share with you the exact list of documents that I attached with my third Schengen visa application and the reason for the purpose of my visit. these are general requirements for a Schengen visa, but some embassies have a slightly different process such as Italy asks for one original set of documents and one copy of the entire document list. but the Netherlands don’t require a copy of the entire application.

 Here is the list of the exact documents required and which I submitted with Schengen visa application to Netherlands:

 5) Flight reservation (not paid)

 6) Hotel Booking (not paid)